anywhichway/lighview/README.md

 1) SPA, and MPA friendly ... somewhat SEO friendly and short steps away from fully SEO friendly.

-1) A [component library](https://lightview.dev/components) including charts and gauges.
+1) A [component library](https://lightview.dev/components) including charts and gauges that work in Markdown files.

 1) Lots of live [editable examples](https://lightview.dev/#examples).